 Title IX of the Education Act of 1972 is a comprehensive federal law which prohibits discrimination on the basis of sex or gender.
-LSU Health Shreveport is committed to providing a learning and working environment that promotes integrity, civility, and mutual respect in an environment free of discrimination on the basis of sex and sexual misconduct, which includes sex discrimination, sexual harassment, dating violence, domestic violence, sexual assault, stalking, and retaliation.
-LSU Health Shreveport prohibits sex discrimination and sexual misconduct without regard to sexual orientation, gender identity and/or gender expression.
+LSU Health Shreveport is committed to providing a learning and working environment that promotes integrity, civility, and mutual respect in an environment free of power-based violence/sexual misconduct (which includes dating/domestic violence, sex discrimination, sexual assault, sexual harassment, stalking, and retaliation).
+LSU Health Shreveport prohibits power-based violence/sexual misconduct without regard to sexual orientation, gender identity, and/or gender expression.

 LSU Health Shreveport does not discriminate on the basis of race, creed, color, marital status, sexual orientation, gender identity, gender expression, religion, sex, national origin, age, mental or physical disability, or veteran’s status in its programs and activities; and it provides equal access to its programs and activities.

 Policies and Procedures

 LSU Health Shreveport offers supportive measures upon notice of alleged power-based violence, with or without a formal complaint.
 Supportive measures are non-punitive services, intended to restore and preserve an individual’s access to programs or activities, without unreasonably burdening another party.
 Supportive measures may include, but are not limited to:

 - Counseling, medical, or other healthcare services

 - Referral to campus or local law enforcement

 - A no contact agreement

 - Any other actions deemed appropriate by the Title IX Coordinator

 Bystander intervention is about safely de-escalating and preventing potentially dangerous situations.
 We have a shared responsibility to take action and help someone in need.
 Consider one of the four D's when deciding how to appropriately intervene: